ooyala/atlantis-aquarium/README.md

 ## provision

-Now it is time to bring up and provision vagrant VM. the *provision* subcommand will spin up vagrant VM called *aquarium* and install go, setup docker, etc.
+*provision* subcommand install go, setup docker, etc in the vagrant VM.
 This step should be done with a fresh VM.
 ```
 $bin/atlantis-aquarium provision